Mission Statement: Mission of the School

 This option provides general education in criminal justice, as well as allowing you the choice to obtain technical skills by enrolling in clusters of courses in the areas of forensic science, communication, accounting, computer information systems, human resource management, Spanish, military science or social sciences.

-Depending on the option you choose, you will study subjects such as these:
+Depending on the option you choose, you will study subjects such as:

-Admission to the B.S. degree program is granted on a competitive basic, as space permits.
-Students who enter the program prior to the junior level enroll in the Pre-Criminal Justice program.
-(Completion of the Pre-Criminal Justice program does not guarantee acceptance into the B.S. degree program.)
+Admission to the B.S. degree program is granted on a competitive basis, as space permits.
+Students who enter the program prior to the junior level enroll in the Criminal Justice associate's degree program.
+(Completion of the Criminal Justice associate's degree program does not guarantee acceptance into the B.S. degree program.)